ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 [![MemoryAccessPatternsEnergyConsumption.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/jdk-21/x86_64/linux/MemoryAccessPatterns/plot/energy-report-build.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/jdk-21/x86_64/linux/MemoryAccessPatterns/plot/energy-report-build.svg?raw=true)

-As seen, the GraalVM Native Image with PGO consumes the most energy because it is built in two phases: one called instrumentation and the second one that uses the previously generated profile to create the final image.
+As seen, the Oracle GraalVM Native Image with PGO consumes the most energy because it is built in two phases: one called instrumentation and the second one that uses the previously generated profile to create the final image.

 However, once the native image build is complete, the resulting binary can be executed multiple times without the need for recompilation (i.e., the compilation cost is paid only once), as long as it runs on the specific machine and architecture for which the compilation was performed.